steemit/wallet/docs/AI-driver/03-broadcast.md

-Working & consumed: transfer, convert, delegate, power-down, custom-json, limit-order-create, limit-order-cancel, proposal-vote, proposal-create, proposal-remove, witness-vote, witness-proxy, account-update, change-recovery-account, cancel-transfer-from-savings, set-withdraw-vesting-route, recover-account (see 05 for its CAS bug).
+Working & consumed: transfer, convert, delegate, power-down, custom-json, limit-order-create, limit-order-cancel, proposal-vote, proposal-create, proposal-remove, witness-vote, witness-proxy, account-update, change-recovery-account, cancel-transfer-from-savings, set-withdraw-vesting-route, claim-reward-balance, recover-account (see 05 for its CAS bug).

 - `vote` — removed (2026-09-22): dead route with no callers; the wallet does not do content voting.
 - `account-create` — exists, no frontend consumer found in review; verify before relying on it.